dtsukamoto/League-of-Legends-Early-Game-Analysis/README.md

 ### Alternative hypothesis: The distribution of the `league` when `killsat15` is missing is different from the distribution of the `league` when `killsat15` is not missing

-Below we can see that our observed TVD is much higher than the TVDs we gathered through permutation, so it is reasonable to say that we reject our null hypothesis and say that the missing ness of `killsat15` is MAR since it's missingess is correlated with `league`
+Below we can see that our observed TVD is much higher than the TVDs we gathered through permutation, so it is reasonable to say that we reject our null hypothesis and say that the missingness of `killsat15` is MAR since it's missingess is correlated with `league`

 <iframe
   src="assets/empdist5.html"